oracle-community/oracle-database-ansible-samples/README.md

 - NOTE
 !
 Please do modify based on your own setup.
 This is purely based on my own lab setup.
 ```

+THE CONTRIBUTIONS IN THIS ORGANIZATION WERE NOT REVIEVED BY ORACLE EMPLOYEES.
+THE REPOSITORIES WERE ALSO NOT REVIEVED FOR SECURITU CONCERNS.
+USE AT YOUR OWN RISK.